mmmmmmpc/el-2-sll/README.md

   - remove `/usr/share/redhat-release`: DONE
   - remove `/etc/dnf/protected.d/redhat-release.conf`: DONE
   - install SLL package: DONE
-  - re-install all packages from SLL channels (develop a script to check it)
+  - re-install all packages from SLL channels: DONE (missing manually verify if signature have changed)
 - Assign the configuration channel to the activation key

 ### For new minions